azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ## Azure_VirtualMachine_Audit_Enable_Diagnostic_Settings

 ### Display Name
-"Enable Security Logging in Azure Virtual Machines
+Enable Security Logging in Azure Virtual Machines

 ### Rationale
 Auditing logs must be enabled as they provide details for investigation in case of a security breach for threats